ihhub/fheroes2/docs/TRANSLATION.md

 NOTE: The fheroes2 team has set a maximum of 400 total modified lines for any Pull Request (PR) for translations.
 For contributors wanting to add translated lines to a new language this has a maximum of 30 total modified lines for that first PR.

-This limitations have been set because every PR needs to be reviewed by our team, and so changing too many lines at once will only slow this process down.
+These limitations have been set because every PR needs to be reviewed by our team, and so changing too many lines at once will only slow this process down.
 In addition, GitHub becomes increasingly difficult to navigate once too many changes, comments and so on are present within the same PR page, further slowing down the process of reviewing it.